 The OCR specified that the organization will be monitored for two years as a part of the HIPAA settlement’s terms.
 Regular review of CHCS policies and practices are targeted to help the ensure the non-profit’s compliance with HIPAA standards while serving as a business associate.
 The corrective action plan will require CHCS to fulfill a number of tasks that will encompass a large portion of the organization’s time and resources.
 The non-profit will be required to regularly submit updates and documentation to the U.S. Department of Health and Human Services to demonstrate its effort to achieve HIPAA compliance.

 Covered entities and their business associates must regularly evaluate and adjust their HIPAA compliance efforts to protect the ePHI for which they’re responsible.
 Aldridge can help your organization design and implement an IT strategy that can help you reach your HIPAA compliance goals.
-Contact a firm representative today to find out more about how Aldridge can help safeguard your business against the stress, fines, and penalties that can accompany a security breach.
+Outsourcing your IT can help safeguard your business against the stress, fines, and penalties that can accompany a security breach.